Sonia Waddell

 Sonia Waddell (née Scown; born 19 February 1973) is a New Zealand athlete.
 She represented her country at a World Junior Championship in hurdles before becoming a rower, in which sport she was twice an Olympic competitor and where she won silver at a World Rowing Championship.
 She later competed as a cyclist and won medals at a UCI Para-cycling Track World Championship as a sighted guide.

 Private life

 Waddell is the daughter of former All Black Alistair Scown and sister of rugby player Hayden Scown.
 In 1998, she married fellow rower Rob Waddell.
 Rower Rebecca Scown is her cousin.

 Sports career

 Athletics

-She represented New Zealand in the 400 m hurdles at the 1990 World Junior Championships in Athletics in Plovdiv, Bulgaria.
+Waddell represented New Zealand in the 400 m hurdles at the 1990 World Junior Championships in Athletics in Plovdiv, Bulgaria.

 Rowing

 She first represented her country in rowing at the 1995 World Rowing Championships in Tampere, Finland, where she came ninth in the women's quadruple sculls.
 From 1997 onwards, she competed in the single sculls, and at the World Rowing Championships in 1997, 1998, and 1999, she placed tenth, tenth, and fifth, respectively.
 At the 2000 and 2004 Summer Olympics, she continued to compete in the single sculls, placing sixth and fifth, respectively.

 She won a silver medal in the 2001 World Rowing Championships in the quadruple sculls, alongside Paula Twining and twins Caroline and Georgina Evers-Swindell.
 In the 2003 World Rowing Championships, she competed in the single sculls and came seventh.